Get our CREC e-Newsletter:

 Put School Safety First

-School security has always been important, but the tragedy at Sandy Hook Elementary School in Newtown thrust the issue into the spotlight, prompting school districts throughout the country to reexamine their policies and procedures.
+(Hartford, CT) School security has always been important, but the tragedy at Sandy Hook Elementary School in Newtown thrust the issue into the spotlight, prompting school districts throughout the country to reexamine their policies and procedures.

 Educators and law enforcement and government officials have been working together to make sure the safest learning environments are provided for all children, but we can’t be complacent.
 School districts need to remain vigilant and continue to scrutinize practices, train staff, and strengthen relationships with public safety officials.

 If a man under the influence of drugs entered a high school hallway near classrooms and the cafeteria, what would you do?
 Would you know to isolate that person immediately before he entered space occupied by students?
 Would you know to simultaneously notify security so the police could be called and the person could be escorted off school property?

 In Connecticut, Public Act 13-3 can be referenced for a comprehensive list of state requirements regarding school security.

 CREC’s Director of Public Safety, Chris Nolan, is a retired state police lieutenant and brings real-world law enforcement experience to his job at CREC.
 He’s a valuable resource—one that you can use.